 I love butter.
-I love butter so much it sometimes seems as if I have stuff with my butter rather than the other way round.
-Toast is simply a vehicle to carry the butter to my mouth, mashed potato just a means of getting as much butter into me as possible, I bathe lobster in drawn butter, anoint asparagus with melted butter, add a butter sauce to fish and would suggest that my favourite sandwich filling is, you might have guessed, butter adorned only with a little Maldon salt for seasoning.
+I love butter so much it sometimes seems as if I have food with my butter rather than the other way round.
+Toast is simply a vehicle to carry the butter to my mouth, mashed potato just a means of getting as much butter into me as possible, I bathe lobster in drawn butter, anoint asparagus with melted butter, add butter sauce to fish and would suggest that my favourite sandwich filling is, you might have guessed, butter adorned only with a little Maldon salt for seasoning.
 So that is why I am a little shamefaced about today’s post.

 Yesterday I made a sponge cake using Stork margarine.